jshahki/fmriprep/README.md

 This will set up the environment for running both fMRIPrep and SPM25 smoothing.

+Please ensure to keep the Terminal window open while this process completes.

 ## Running fMRIPrep on your data
 After placing your BIDS organized data into the data folder, please run the following code on Terminal: